 What Does It Mean?

 Angels: Since earliest times, angels have been known as messengers from God.
-In a psychological sense, this may be a message from parts of yourself which could lead to greater fulfilment and happiness.
+In a psychological sense, this may be a message from parts of yourself which could lead to greater fulfillment and happiness.
 Its wings suggest flight and transcendence.
-If the angel is sinister, recognise it as something in your life that may cause trouble.
+If the angel is sinister, recognize it as something in your life that may cause trouble.
 Pay attention to these things and give them expression in your life.
 If you dream of the angel of death, it may not necessarily be an omen of death.
-It may symbolise your anxiety looking for a way to express itself.”
+It may symbolize your anxiety looking for a way to express itself.”
 More